Funding

 Volunteering Matters - Action Earth Awards

-In 2024, Volunteering Matters Action Earth will be offering grants to help urban communities to respond to our nature and climate crises.
-Projects must be completed by January 31st 2025.
+In 2025, Volunteering Matters Action Earth will offer grants to help urban communities to respond to our nature and climate crises.
+These nature grants support volunteers of all ages, backgrounds and abilities in practical outdoor activities in Scotland’s cities, towns and villages.
+Projects must complete and submit feedback by 28th February 2026.

 Tesco Stronger Starts Grants